Message from our Director of Diversity, Equity, Inclusion

 Dear all,

-Never has there been a time when we have been asked to question so deeply who we are at our core and how we wish to weave our life stories, our humanity, our morality, our very essence into the fabric of the community we wish to build.
-The COVID pandemic has served to highlight the racial, ethnic, gender, and socio-economic disparities and tensions that plague our global family.
-The persistent violence against our Black/ African American communities and the rising hate crimes against our Asian/ Asian American and Asian Pacific Islander communities weigh heavily on us as we try to move past this year of grief, but we will not be razed to the ground as a society.
+Never has there been a time when we have been asked to question so deeply who we are at our core and how we wish to weave our life stories, our humanity, our morality, our compassion, our very essence into the fabric of the community we wish to build.
+The COVID pandemic and rising hate crimes served to highlight the racial, ethnic, gender, and socio-economic disparities and tensions that plague our global family.
 Now, more than ever, we look to our academic communities in the sciences and humanities to provide the data and the resources we need to rise together.

-We DO NOT discriminate on the basis of differences in age, ability, gender identity and expression, ethnicity, race, socioeconomic status, religion, immigration status, sexual orientation.
-We promote and seek to attract and educate trainees, faculty, and staff who will make the population of health care professionals representative of the national population and diversify the healthcare workforce.
+We DO NOT discriminate on the basis of differences in age, ability, gender identity and expression, sex, ethnicity, race, socioeconomic status, religion, immigration status, sexual orientation.
+We promote and seek to attract and educate trainees, faculty, and staff who will make the population of health care professionals and our health care workforce representative of the national population.

 Ann Caroline Fisher, MD